brycekuzman/Portfolio-Analysis-Streamlit/README.md

 # Portfolio Analysis Web Application

-A modern, interactive financial portfolio analysis tool built with Streamlit that helps investors compare their current portfolios against optimized model portfolios.
+A clean, modern web app that helps you analyze your investment portfolio.
+It compares your portfolio against 5 professionally-designed model portfolios, shows how they've performed historically, projects future growth, and breaks down how much you're paying in fees.

 ## Overview

-This application provides comprehensive portfolio analysis including:
+This application provides:

-- **10-Year Forward Projections**: Monte Carlo simulations showing potential growth trajectories
+- **10-Year Forward Projections**: Estimated future growth based on historical asset class returns
-- **Fee Impact Analysis**: Detailed breakdown of advisory fees and expense ratios on long-term returns
+- **Fee Impact Analysis**: Compare how much you're paying in advisory fees and expense ratios
-- **Historical Performance**: Compare actual portfolio performance using market data from 2015-2025
+- **Historical Performance**: See actual portfolio performance from 2015-2025
-- **Asset Allocation Analysis**: Visual comparison of current vs recommended portfolio allocations
+- **Asset Allocation Comparison**: Visual breakdown of your holdings vs recommended portfolio
-- **Model Portfolio Matching**: Automatic recommendation based on your current asset allocation
+- **Smart Recommendations**: Automatic model matching based on your asset allocation

 ## Features